NREL/bioluc/README.md

 See [ISEE Systems] (http://www.iseesystems.com) for documentation and training related to the Stella model.

 #####Trial Version Will Allow:
--	The running of the model
+-	Running the BioLUC model
--	The use of the user interface
+-	Changes to assumptions in the user interface

 #####Trail Version Will Not Allow:
 -	Importing of data
--	Making or saving  changes to the model
+-	Saving  changes to the model

 #####Full Version Will:
 -	Allow access to all the features of the BioLUC model.